mattMusser/PostEnvy/README.md

 Prerequisites: Ruby on Rails 5.1.4

-* Fork and CLone Repository
+* Fork and Clone Repository
 * In the root run
 ```
 bundle install --without production